 Spanaway, WA 98387

 Directions to Spanaway Park

-If there is a line, it often backs up to Pacific.
-If this is the case, continue past 152nd Street, find a place to turn around, and get into line.
-Even if the line looks long, it often moves pretty quickly.
+If the line is backed up to Pacific, continue past 152nd Street, find a place to turn around, and get into line.
+Even if it looks long, it often moves pretty quickly.